CSS Minifier

 - CSS comments — everything between

-/*and*/is stripped. - Unnecessary whitespace — leading and trailing spaces, tabs and multiple consecutive spaces are collapsed to a single space or removed entirely.
+/*and*/is stripped. - Unnecessary whitespace — spaces, tabs and newlines between rules are collapsed or removed.

 - Spaces around punctuation — spaces around

-:,;,{,}, and,are eliminated. - Trailing semicolons — the last semicolon before a closing brace is redundant and can be removed.
+:,;,{,}, and,are eliminated. - Trailing semicolons — the last semicolon before a closing brace is optional and removed.

 CSS Minification vs Gzip Compression